cacaprog/learning-projects/us-medical-insurance-cost/Project Scope.md

 # Project Scope

 ## Goals
-Insurance cost are more expensive for women or men?
+1. Insurance cost are more expensive for women or men?

-What's the mean of cost per region for smokers and no smokers?
+2. What's the mean of cost per region for smokers and no smokers?

-How many people are obese (%)?
+3. How many people are obese (%)?

 Healthy people (BMI between 18.5 and 24.9, no smokers) with children pay more than unhealthy people without children?

-What features are the most influential for an individual’s medical insurance charges?
+4. What features are the most influential for an individual’s medical insurance charges?

 ## Analysis
+1. Insurance cost are more expensive for women or men?
+Let´s check it visual
+group by sex, then mean of costs per sex

+The costs mean for men: $ 13957.0
+The costs mean for women: $ 12570.0
+Female insurance costs are $ -1387.0 cheapter than man's costs

+2. What's the mean of cost per region for smokers and no smokers?